ingolemo/python-lenses/tutorial/optics.md

 	>>> both.set(4)(data)
 	[4, 4, 2, 3]

-Modifying is the most useful operation you can perform.
+Modifying is the most useful operation we can perform.
 The modification will be applied to all the foci independently.
-All the foci must be of the same type (or at least be of a type that supports the modification that you want to make).
+All the foci must be of the same type (or at least be of a type that supports the modification that we want to make).

 	>>> both.modify(lambda a: a + 10)(data)
 	[10, 11, 2, 3]